Early Childhood Faculty

 MS, Waldorf Education, Sunbridge College; MS, Nursing, Women's Health, Rutgers University; Registered Nurse and Women's Health Nurse Practitioner; Lactation Consultant

-Carol has worked part-time with women, infants, and children as a maternal-child health nurse.
+Carol has over many years worked with women, infants, and children as a maternal-child health nurse.
 Before joining Green Meadow as a nursery teacher in 2006, she taught art classes and Parent & Child classes in a Waldorf-inspired nursery school in New Jersey.
 She is currently teaching in the Kindergarten.
-Carol has been a member of the Go Green Committee and the Media Resource Group and has taught at Sunbridge College as an adjunct faculty member.
+Carol has been a member of various school-wide committees including the Media Resource Group and has taught at Sunbridge College as an adjunct faculty member.

 As a native of Switzerland, she is multilingual.
-She enjoys doll making and puppetry as well as work on the farm and in the garden and spending time in nature with her family, working with fiber arts and plant dyeing, making dolls and puppets, and practicing the art of puppetry.
-Carol is the mother of a Green Meadow student and a student at the Otto Specht School.
+She enjoys doll making and puppetry as well as work on the farm and in the garden and spending time in nature with her family.
+Carol is the mother of a GMWS high-school student and an alumna.

 Carol's publications include "Michaelmas in the Nursery: A Celebration of Courage" and "Bringing Easter into the Nursery: A Universal Celebration of Spring" in Early Childhood: Seeking the Universally Human, The Gateway Series, edited by Nancy Foster.
 Tell Me a Story, edited by Louise DeForest, includes a number of Carol's original stories.

 MA, Art Therapy, NYU; BA, Humanities, Dominican College; University Trier, German as a Foreign Language; School of Visual Arts, NYC